SarahU/sarahu.github.io/_posts/2021-06-14-coach-and-captain.md

 to the complaints made by the old Team Leads, and other Team Leads I've worked with before.
 But I would warn against thinking about it like this.
 This distribution of work does not take away from the fact that the Tech Lead should be as informed about the teams' overall functionality, progress, delivery, etc as they would be if they were also the Team Lead.
-Vice versa, the Team Lead needs to understand the technical strategy, constraints, skill requirements, as well as the Tech Lead does, even if they can't implement.
+Vice versa, the Team Lead needs to understand the high-level technical strategy, constraints and skill requirements, as well as the Tech Lead does, even if they don't implement.

 **Don't senior++ engineers cover this?**